YungeCui/LinK3D/README.md

 # LinK3D
-The code is for "LinK3D: Linear Keypoint Representation for 3D LiDAR Point Cloud"
+The code is for the paper "LinK3D: Linear Keypoint Representation for 3D LiDAR Point Cloud", will be released soon.